alexisshriov/portfolio/README.md

 ## Portfolio

-I created this projet as my portfolio. nothing special is needed to run it, just download and open with your browser.
+I created this projet as my portfolio.